radumg/AEC-hackathon-Dynamo-Workshop/README.md

 throw new Exception("This is the message that will accompany the exception.");
 ```

-Doing this inside a Dynamo node is gracefully handled by Dynamo, turning the node yello and displaying the error message.
+Doing this inside a Dynamo node is gracefully handled by Dynamo, turning the node yellow and displaying the error message.
 Let's see an example :

 ```c#
 public static string ThrowExceptionIfStringIsNull(string text)